Growing Clematis Nelly Moser: Home Gardening & Care Guide

 Before you plant Nelly Moser, consider where this plant will grow in your garden.

 Next, you’ll need to gather the tools for planting Nelly Moser, like a shovel and a trellis.
-Below, you’ll find a complete list of tools and materials we recommend for this plant in the Essential Tools section.
+Below is a complete list of tools and materials we recommend for this plant in the Essential Tools section.

 Remember, Clematis Nelly Moser enjoys moist yet well-draining soil.
-It prefers either neutral or slightly alkaline soils, with a pH level from around 5.5 to 6.5.
+It prefers neutral or slightly alkaline soils, with a pH level around 5.5 to 6.5.

 How to Plant

 Now, you’re ready to plant Clematis Nelly Moser.
-Here are the steps you should follow to ensure this plant blooms at its best.
+Here are the steps to ensure this plant blooms at its best.

-- Now, put your Nelly Moser Clematis in the hole.
-Remember, its root ball should sit a few inches below the soil’s surface.
+• Now, put your Nelly Moser Clematis in the hole.
+Its root ball should sit a few inches below the soil’s surface.

-- If the plant came with a trellis or pole, attach it to a larger trellis in your garden.
+• If the plant has a trellis or pole, attach it to a larger trellis in your garden.
 This encourages the plant to climb as it grows.

 Light Preferences